tuanlamit/python-netmiko-script-1/README.md

 Multi-threading was used to reduce execution time.

-You would need another file "devices.txt" in the same folder as the script to hold the IP addresses.
+You would need another file named "devices.txt" in the same folder as the script to hold the IP addresses.

 At line 29, where it says:
 > 'device_type': 'cisco_ios_telnet'